wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-11.&emsp;Prayer is the medium of miracles.
+11. Prayer is the medium of miracles.
 ²It is a means of communication of the created with the Creator.
 ³Through prayer love is received, and through miracles love is expressed.